 Performance Scholarships are awarded to students for displaying exceptional talent in fine arts or athletics.
 Art and music faculty and athletic coaches may nominate candidates to the Student Financial Services Office.
-The awards range from \$500 to \$9,000 per year.
+The awards range from \$500 to \$9,700 per year.
 Scholarships are offered in the following programs: music, art, men's and women's basketball, men's and women's soccer, men's and women's track and cross country, women's volleyball and field hockey.
-Awards are renewed annually if satisfactory participation in the area of performance and a minimum 2.0 cumulative grade point average is maintained.
+Awards are renewed annually if satisfactory participation in the area of performance and a minimum 2.0 GPA is maintained.